ferdzo/pythonCV/README.md

 # pythonCV
 Computer Vision

-Everything for the course Digital Processing of Images and personal projects
+everything for the course Digital Processing of Images and personal projects